Inkjet Surface Decoration Short Course

 IMI’s Industrial Print Academy Inkjet Surface Decoration Short Course is being presented as one of the short courses at RadTech’s UV+EB Technology Expo and Conference – click on the banner below for complete program information, hotel, travel and registration information.

 The reference materials for this completed program is not being sold at this time.
-If you would like to be contacted when another IMI conference on this topic is announced, please fill out the form below, then select the "Send to IMI…" button.
+If you would like to be contacted when another IMI conference on this topic is announced, please contact Al Keene or join our mailing list.